 As a general osteopath the main patients she sees are people suffering with back, neck and other joint pain but is increasingly interested in ante and postnatal, geriatric and paediatric osteopathy.
 She is keen to help anyone in pain and finds that the biggest enjoyment of her career.

-Through his work in the NHS he has also built up a very good relationship with medical practitioners and consultants to aid in his patient management.
+His NHS work has ensured he has good relationships with medical practitioners and consultants to aid patient management and referrals.